 4. Discussion

 Our results indicate that 3D CNNs can be used to develop an area-based forest inventory with less error and often less bias than a model based upon traditional height metrics.
 Model performance varied based on the specifics of the CNN architecture: those CNNs which made use of inception layers (GoogleNet and Inception-V3) outperformed those which did not.
 We also note that the deeper inception-based CNN, Inception-V3, outperformed the shallower inception-based GoogleNet.
 The CNN employing residual layers (ResNet-50) performed relatively poorly.
 We also evaluated ResNet-35 and ResNet 101 models, and obtained poorer and similar results, respectively.
-However, the top performing CNNs for image recognition presently make use of layers which combine residual and inception elements [45]; it is possible that such a model may outperform those tested here.8, 60
+However, the top performing CNNs for image recognition presently make use of layers which combine residual and inception elements [45]; it is possible that such a model may outperform those tested here.

+In general the RF-THM models outperformed the LMM-THM models.
+Random forest models resulted in lower RMSE and greater explained variance in terms of pseudo-R2.
+The linear mixed models often had slightly absolute lower biased than the random forest models, but this benefit was at times negated by greater bias in plots representing extremes.
+These finding match those of others who have likewise concluded that random forest performs equal to or better than linear modelling for LiDAR inventories [8, 60].

-Performance of the CNNs relative to the varied by the forest attribute being predicted, though in every instance the CNNs produced.
-The tree count CNN resulted in slightly more bias than , however in practical terms this bias was minimal.
+Performance of the CNNs relative to the THM based models varied by the forest attribute being predicted, though in every instance the CNNs produced a lower RMSE.
+In modelling biomass and percent needleleaf, the CNNs performed equal to or better than THM based models in terms of bias.
+The tree count CNN resulted in slightly more bias than both the THM models, however in practical terms this bias was minimal, and both the THM based models appeared to underestimate tree count to a greater extent in plots with greater numbers of trees.

-We note that the greatest performance gains of using CNNs over the model were achieved when estimating biomass.
+We note that the greatest performance gains of using CNNs over the THM based models in terms of RMSE and explained variance were achieved when estimating biomass.
 However, it should also be noted that we also spent a greater amount of time and effort modelling biomass, as it was the attribute used to decide upon a model architecture.
 Neural networks offer modelers a great number of user-specified hyperparameters and architecture decisions.
 We believe that model performance was at least somewhat related to the amount of time spent manually fine-tuning these during training.
 This usually amounts to more-or-less a game of trial and error, made harder given the lengthy time it takes to train these models.
 Some studies have automated this process through random searches or more sophisticated means of optimization [62].